kobotoolbox/devdocs/docs/_articles/kpi-frontend-development.md

   - Prefer ES6 built-ins over `lodash`.

 File architecture:
-- Organize code by feature or route.
+- Organize code by feature, route or some other logical division.
 Use directory structures like `/settings/emails` instead of `/components`.
+- Some directories we use:
+  - `js/hooks` - for custom hooks that are shared between multiple components in different routes/features
+  - `js/components/common` - for simple general components like button or checkbox
-- Prefer one React component per file and smaller files.
+- Prefer one React component per file.
-  - Splitting into multiple files is nice, but not always useful.
+- Prefer smaller files.
+Avoid splitting into multiple files if it would be harder to work with/understand the divided code.
 - Include type of file in filename.
 Such as:
   - `foo.interface.ts`
   - `foo.reducer.ts`